JPvRiel/docker-rsyslog/README.md

   - `TmplRSyslogJSON` is the native rsyslog message object
   - `TmplJSON` is a streamlined option
   - `TmplJSONRawMeta` includes meta-data about how the message was received and the raw message
   - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`
+- A raw template `RawMsg` can be useful to bypass most rsyslog parsing and simply relay that data as is.
+  - One might also then skip parsing with `parser="rsyslog.pmnull"` for a given ruleset.
+  - Note that some network devices and solaris don't provide syslog header names so the orginal log source identity can end up being lost).

 - Allow logging rule-set extension via volume mounts with user provided configuration files (e.g. for custom filters and outputs)